SPANDigital/presidium-core/source/_best_practices/naming-conventions.md

 ---
-id: naming-conventions
+title: "Naming Conventions"
-title: Naming Conventions
+label-id: "naming-conventions"
-author: torabisu
+author: "torabisu"
 ---

 When highlighting code, wrap it in a liquid highlight tag: